Biased Federated Learning under Wireless Heterogeneity: Numerical Results

 To demonstrate the effectiveness of our analysis, we compare the proposed OTA-FL framework with several SOTA OTA-FL schemes, adapted to our settings to ensure a fair evaluation.
-For details, we refer to the respective papers. \\ $\bullet$ \underline{\textit{Optimized Power Control: OTA Computation(OPC OTA-}} \underline{\textit{Comp)}} \cite{Opt_Power_Control_OTA_Comp}.
-It minimizes the MSE distortion for an OTA-based sum computation task by optimizing the pre-scalers $\{\gamma_m\}$ and PS post-scaler $\alpha$.
-The resulting optimization requires \emph{global instantaneous CSI in each FL round}, unlike our proposed scheme requiring only local instantaneous CSI.\\ $\bullet$ \underline{\textit{Low-Complexity Power Control: OTA Computation}}, \underline{\textit{(LCPC OTA-Comp)}} \cite{Opt_Power_Control_OTA_Comp}.
+For details, we refer to the respective papers. $\bullet$ \underline{\textit{Optimized Power Control: OTA Computation (OPC OTA-}} \underline{\textit{Comp)}} \cite{Opt_Power_Control_OTA_Comp}, minimizes the MSE distortion for an OTA-based sum computation task by optimizing the pre-scalers $\{\gamma_m\}$ and PS post-scaler $\alpha$.
+The power control design for optimal $\{\gamma_m\}$ and $\alpha$ requires \emph{global instantaneous CSI in each FL round}, unlike our proposed scheme requiring only local instantaneous CSI.\\ $\bullet$ \underline{\textit{Low-Complexity Power Control: OTA Computation}}, \underline{\textit{(LCPC OTA-Comp)}} \cite{Opt_Power_Control_OTA_Comp}.
 It is a low-complexity scheme that follows a truncated channel inversion OTA power control, where all devices use the same tunable pre-scaler.
 LCPC OTA-Comp optimizes the MSE, averaged with respect to channel fading, and hence does not require global instantaneous CSI for power control design. \\ $\bullet$ \underline{\textit{Optimized Power Control: OTA-FL (OPC OTA-FL)}} \cite{Opt_power_control_OTA_FL}.
-It simplifies the OTA-FL design by considering only the device pre-scaler, without a PS post-scaler.
-It solves an optimization problem under the idealized assumption of CSI knowledge of \emph{all future rounds} to determine the device pre-scalers $\{\gamma_m\}$ that minimize the FL sub-optimality gap over $T$ rounds.
+It simplifies the OTA-FL design by considering only the device pre-scaler (no PS post-scaler).
+Assuming CSI knowledge of \emph{all future rounds}, it solves an optimization problem over $\{\gamma_m\}$ to minimize the FL sub-optimality gap over $T$ rounds.
 For this reason, we label it as \emph{genie-aided}.
 Notably, OPC OTA-FL does not impose a zero-bias design constraint. \\ $\bullet$ \underline{\textit{Vanilla OTA-FL}} \cite{OTA_FL} is the classical channel inversion-based OTA power control strategy.
 By assigning the same pre-scaler to each device, Vanilla OTA-FL ensures zero instantaneous bias.
-However, it requires \emph{global instantaneous CSI in each FL round at the PS} to design the common pre-scaler.\\ $\bullet$ \underline{\textit{BB-FL Interior}}, \cite{BB_FL} is a low-complexity scheme that schedules only the devices within a chosen radius $\varrho_\text{in} < \varrho_\text{max}$ to participate in OTA-FL.
+However, it requires \emph{global instantaneous CSI in each FL round at the PS} to design the common pre-scaler.\\ $\bullet$ \underline{\textit{BB-FL Interior}} \cite{BB_FL}, is a low-complexity scheme that schedules only the devices within a chosen radius $\varrho_\text{in} < \varrho_\text{max}$ to participate in OTA-FL.
 The participating devices employ truncated channel inversion to upload their local gradients. \\ $\bullet$ \underline{\textit{BB-FL Alternative}} \cite{BB_FL}, is a low-complexity scheme enabling participation of both cell-edge devices with weak average channel gains and cell-interior devices in FL training.
-It achieves so by randomly alternating between full device participation (scheduling every device) and BB-FL Interior policy and uses truncated channel inversion power control.
+It achieves this by randomly alternating between full device participation (scheduling every device) and the BB-FL Interior policy and uses truncated channel inversion power control.